Southwest Airlines flight cancellations continue to snowball

 “They need to make sure that those stranded passengers get to where they need to go and that they are provided adequate compensation,” including for missed flights, hotels and meals, he said Wednesday on ABC’s “Good Morning America.”

-In Congress, the chair of the Senate Commerce Committee also promised an investigation.
-Separately, two other Senate Democrats called on Southwest to provide “significant” compensation for stranded travelers, saying that the airline has the money because it plans to pay $428 million in dividends next month.
+“I’m trying to reach other airlines,” he said.
+“There are no flights, plus it’s very expensive for us.”

+Delta Air Lines said it was capping last-minute fares in Southwest markets through the weekend, and American Airlines said it too was limiting fares in “select” cities.
+Neither provided figures.

-Leaders of Southwest’s labor unions have warned for years that the airline’s crew-scheduling system, which dates to the 1990s, was inadequate, and the CEO acknowledged this week that the technology needs to be upgraded.
+Leaders of Southwest labor unions have warned for years that the airline’s crew-scheduling system, which dates to the 1990s, was not keeping up as the route map grew more complicated.

+“The fact is this is not the same airline that (Southwest co-founder) Herb Kelleher built where planes went point-to-point,” Randy Barnes, president of the union that represents Southwest ground workers, said Wednesday.
+“If airline managers had planned better, the meltdown we’ve witnessed in recent days could have been lessened or averted.”

 The other large U.S. airlines use “hub and spoke” networks in which flights radiate out from a few major or hub airports.
 That helps limit the reach of disruptions caused by bad weather in part of the country.

-Southwest, however, has a “point to point” network in which planes crisscross the country during the day.
-This can increase the utilization and efficiency of each plane, but problems in one place can ripple across the country, leaving crews trapped out of position.
+Southwest, however, has a “point-to-point” network in which planes crisscross the country during the day.
+This can increase the utilization and efficiency of each plane, but problems in one place can ripple across the country and leave crews trapped out of position.
+(Crews can be stranded at hub-and-spoke airlines too.)

-Barber, the musician from Kansas City, already missed a performance Sunday in Dallas but had hoped to make it to Washington in time for a New Year’s performance near the National Mall.
+Those issues don’t explain all the complaints that stranded travelers made about Southwest, including no ability to reach the airline on the phone and a lack of help with hotels and meals.

+Teal Williams, a 48-year-old active-duty Army reservist from Utah, was stuck at the Denver airport with her husband and two teenage kids on Christmas Day after their flight to Des Moines, Iowa, was canceled.
+She said Southwest employees had no information about flights and didn’t offer food vouchers while elderly passengers sat in wheelchairs for hours and mothers ran out of formula for their infants.